JupiterOne/graph-hackerone/docs/jupiterone-io/graph-hackerone.md

 ### In HackerOne

 HackerOne provides [detailed instructions on creating an API token][1] within your HackerOne account.
-When selecting the programs and groups you want to add this token, choose Admin.
+When selecting the programs and groups you want to add, choose Admin.

 ### In JupiterOne